Mehddi67/RealEstateScrape-Dashboard/README.md

 - **`IMMO_NETTOYAGE.ipynb`**: This file contains the code responsible for cleaning the scraped data and augmenting it with additional variables such as price per square meter and regional information.

+- **`Data_geojson.ipynb`**: This directory contains code and files used to create a fused dataset that combines region coordinates, geospatial data, and a subset of the scraped data.

+- **`streamlit.py`**: This file contains the code for creating the interactive dashboard using Streamlit.

+- **`config.toml`**: This file contains configuration settings, including background customization and font modifications, for the dashboard.

 Feel free to explore these files to gain a better understanding of how the project is organized and functions.